 It’s inevitable when you start a business that you want to keep your costs down but for most recruitment agencies, this is only feasible until a certain point.
-The point at which you need to implement recruitment software can vary depending on your business and requirements but here are some common signs it’s time to nab yourself a recruitment CRM.
+The point at which you need to implement recruitment software can vary depending on your business and requirements but here are seven common signs it’s time to nab yourself a recruitment CRM.

 Your business is growing

 If your database is expanding, the figures on the board are increasing and the number of employees is growing then it’s a telling sign that you need to start thinking about investing in recruitment software.
 Spreadsheets and free CRMs are great to get you going but there comes a point where you need a robust system to propel your business and processes forwards.